JoseMokeni/Image-Colorization/README.md

 ## 2- A new strategy - the final model

-Here is the focus of this article and where I'm going to explain what I did to overcome the last mentioned problem.
-Inspired by an idea in Super Resolution literature, I decided to pretrain the generator separately in a supervised and deterministic manner to avoid the problem of "the blind leading the blind" in the GAN game where neither generator nor discriminator knows anything about the task at the beginning of training.
+Here is the focus of this article and where We are going to explain what We did to overcome the last mentioned problem.
+Inspired by an idea in Super Resolution literature, We decided to pretrain the generator separately in a supervised and deterministic manner to avoid the problem of "the blind leading the blind" in the GAN game where neither generator nor discriminator knows anything about the task at the beginning of training.

-Actually I use pretraining in two stages: 1- The backbone of the generator (the down sampling path) is a pretrained model for classification (on ImageNet) 2- The whole generator will be pretrained on the task of colorization with L1 loss.
+Actually We use pretraining in two stages: 1- The backbone of the generator (the down sampling path) is a pretrained model for classification (on ImageNet) 2- The whole generator will be pretrained on the task of colorization with L1 loss.

-In fact, I'm going to use a pretrained ResNet18 as the backbone of my U-Net and to accomplish the second stage of pretraining, we are going to train the U-Net on our training set with only L1 Loss.
+In fact, We are going to use a pretrained ResNet18 as the backbone of our U-Net and to accomplish the second stage of pretraining, we are going to train the U-Net on our training set with only L1 Loss.
 Then we will move to the combined adversarial and L1 loss, as we did in the previous section.

 ### 2.1- Using a new generator

-Building a U-Net with a ResNet backbone is not something trivial so I'll use fastai library's Dynamic U-Net module to easily build one.
+Building a U-Net with a ResNet backbone is not something trivial so We are use fastai library's Dynamic U-Net module to easily build one.
 You can simply install fastai with pip or conda.
 Here's the link to the [documentation](https://docs.fast.ai/).

 ---
 #### Update Jan 8th, 2022: <br>